tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_get_auth_keys.md

 section: likeadeveloper
 ---

-## About authorization for API calls

 Almost every API has a method in place to authenticate requests.
 You usually have to provide an API key in requests to get a response.
 Authorization allows API publishers to do the following:

 * License access to the API
 * Rate limit the number of requests
 * Control availability of certain features within the API, and more

+{: .tip}
-{% include tip.html content="Keep in mind how users authorize calls into an API &mdash; this is something you usually cover in API documentation.
-Later in the course we will dive into authorization methods in more detail." %}
+Keep in mind how users authorize calls into an API &mdash; this is something you usually cover in API documentation.
+Later in the course we will dive into authorization methods in more detail.

 In order to run the code samples in this course, you will need to use your own API keys, since these keys are usually treated like personal passwords and not given out or published openly on a web page.